-Farai Chideya has honed her powerful speaking skills over the course of her twenty years in journalism.
+Farai Chideya has honed her powerful speaking skills over the course of her quarter century in journalism.
 For her, lectures are not just a chance to speak, but also to listen…to engage, share, and learn.
 She can bring up issues that people generally don’t want to talk about in a way that encourages openness and new understandings within communities, campuses, and workplaces.

 Topics of her recent lectures include:

 - The Color of Our Future: Race, Ethnicity and Our Role in Shaping the New America

 - Dis/Connected: How Digital Technology is Changing the Way We Live, Work, and Love

 - Women Can’t “Have It All.”
 (Neither Can Men.): Gender and the Search for Fulfillment